Checklist for Safety Checks in Your Facility

 Home / Monitoring Behavior / Sustaining the Monitoring Behavior Protocol

 Develop a culture of child safety at your Youth-Serving Organization (YSO) using your Monitoring Behavior protocol that includes leadership-driven feedback and encouraging mutual responsibility with staff and volunteers.
-Sustaining a culture of safety over time involves supervising and continually training staff and volunteers in the protocol.
+Sustaining a culture of safety over time involves supervising and continually training staff and volunteers on the protocol.

 To maintain your Monitoring Behavior protocol: